JESDevCom/Fan-Speed-Controller/README.md

 Part IX.
 Results
    * When removing the capacitors from the original board, the 47 [nF] Film Capacitor was measured at 1.2 [nF].
 The 100 [nF] film capacitors were still in 10% spec.
    * After simulating the LTspice model with such a value (1.0nF) it became clear that the reason the potentiometer failed was because the 47 [nF] capacitor failed.
 This 47 [nF] capacitor is marked C1 on the original board (YLFC700).
-   * Reasons for failure include: overheating, or transient overvoltage spikes due to the motor.
-(The latter is my guess for reason of failure).
+   * Reason for failure: the capacitor is configured as a snubber and there is likely overvoltage spikes due to the motor.
-   * Solution: Use an automotive grade cermaic capacitor that has a higher voltage rating.
+   * Solution: Use a cermaic capacitor that has a higher maximum voltage rating that can withstand spikes resulting from the TRIAC switching.
+   * Successful operation: Waiting on new capacitor as of 2/28/2022.

 Part X. Legal Agreement